UK’s Starmer calls for a ‘ceasefire that lasts’ in Israel’s war on Gaza

 — Anas Sarwar (@AnasSarwar) February 17, 2024

 Starmer’s comments come before a Scottish National Party (SNP)-led vote in the British Parliament on a motion urging an immediate ceasefire.
+The vote is expected on Wednesday.

+Starmer’s foreign policy chief David Lammy has said the Labour Party would examine the SNP motion before making a decision.

-The Scottish Labour conference on Saturday also voted in favour of backing an immediate truce, with Scottish Labour leader Anas Sarwar saying in a post on X that he was “proud” the conference had passed the motion.
+The Scottish Labour conference on Saturday meanwhile voted in favour of such a measure, with Scottish Labour leader Anas Sarwar saying in a post on X that he was “proud” the conference had passed the motion.

+According to the Guardian newspaper, Sarwar has suggested he was willing to work with the SNP, describing its motion as “pretty decent”.

+“If we can send a unified message from the UK parliament, then we should take that opportunity and I hope people will engage in good faith in trying to find that unified position,” he was quoted as saying.

 Israel’s attacks on Gaza have killed at least 28,985 Palestinians and wounded 68,883 since October 7, according to the Ministry of Health in Gaza.
 Several thousand more are missing, presumably buried under rubble.